chillmnn/Tools/Misc/Windows.md

 | ```Get-Website``` | List websites on the machine. |
 | ```Get-ChildItem``` | List items and child items in a folder or Registry key. |

-* Get-ChildItem -Path C:\ -Include *.docx,*.xlsx,*.txt -File -Recurse -ErrorAction SilentlyContinue | Select-String password Starting from C:\ recursively search every Word, Excel, and text file for the word "password", and display the path, file name, line number, and text on that line.
+"Get-ChildItem -Path C:\ -Include *.docx,*.xlsx,*.txt -File -Recurse -ErrorAction SilentlyContinue | Select-String password" Starting from C:\ recursively search every Word, Excel, and text file for the word "password", and display the path, file name, line number, and text on that line.